Revised UGC NET Syllabus Paper 1 Tips &Tricks | Updated 2021

 - Follow a methodical pattern of studying for maximum benefits keeping the latest trends of paper in mind.

 - Don’t Follow single books.
-Try to study selective topic form Trueman’s & KVS Madan Book.
+Try to study selective topics from Trueman’s & KVS Madan Book.
 (See book list here)

 - Prepare a study schedule including as many varied topics as you can and study accordingly.